St. Paddy’s Day Celebrations in Buenos Aires ☘️

 Ironically, after Argentina’s economic collapse a few months later Guinness could no longer be imported for the better part of two decades.

-Now Guinness is back, and started being manufactured in Argentina in 2021.
+Now Guinness is back.
+It started being manufactured in Argentina in 2021, the first time it is being made in South America.

 If you arrive very early there may still be some traditional Irish dishes such as Colcannon, made the Argentine way.